riboflavin/test-framer-sync/alternatives/avoma.md

 Bot joins any platform (Zoom/Teams/Meet) to record and summarize. $10/month/user with broad feature set but some accuracy tradeoffs with accents.

 **Krisp**
-Background tool that removes noise and transcribes any call. $8/month with platform-agnostic approach but lighter on team features.
+Background tool that works everywhere, removes noise, and adds transcription. $8/month with good free tier.
+More focused on audio quality than deep meeting analysis.
 ## Avoma vs. Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.